SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 This will create a `Promise` that will **resolve** to the value `obj`.
 (More information on **rejecting** and **resolving** will be given in a later section.)

-It is also important to note that if we removed the `obj`, such that the method `resolve` wasn't given *any* parameters, the ECMAScript Promise would return a default `undefined`.
+It is also important to note that if we removed the `obj`, such that the method `resolve` wasn't given _any_ parameters, the ECMAScript Promise would return a default `undefined`.

-In **Godot**, however, there are multiple ways to define a `Godot Promise`.
+In **Godot**, however, there are multiple ways to construct a `Godot Promise`.

 ```
 # Base 'Godot Promise' constructor